Visitor Resources During the COVID-19 Pandemic

 - I will wash my hands often, for at least 20 seconds.
 Hand washing is especially important after visiting public settings, and before eating or touching your face.
 If soap and water are not available, use a hand sanitizer that contains at least 60 percent alcohol.
 Find out more about hand washing and other strategies to protect yourself and others.

 - I will cover my face in public.
-Cloth face coverings are required in Summit County in all publicly accessible indoor spaces; they are also required outdoors whenever 6 feet of distance from other individuals may not possible.
+Cloth face coverings are required in Summit County in all publicly accessible indoor spaces for everyone ages 3 and older; masks are also required outdoors whenever 6 feet of distance from other individuals may not possible.
 Face coverings are not a substitute for physical distancing.
 Find out more about face coverings.

 4. I will stay home when I am sick.
 If you have any symptoms of illness (e.g., cough, fever, chills, shortness of breath, sore throat, headache), isolating yourself from others, including household members, will help protect their health and limit the spread of disease.
 Find out more about what to do if you’re sick.